Samsung/TizenRT/docs/HowToDebugACrash.md

 ```

 3. Enable stackdump
-When a crash occurs in the system, it is useful to find out where exactly the crash occured and also
+When a crash occurs in the system, it is useful to find out where exactly the crash occurred and also
 the function callstack which resulted in the crash.
 In order to find these, we need to print the corresponding
 address values when the crash occurs.
 This can be done by enabling the following configs: